asyncapi/website/markdown/blog/2024-marketing-report.md

 ## Conclusion

-This report highlights the strides made by the AsyncAPI Marketing Working Group, including targeted campaigns, streamlined social media management with Buffer, impactful merchandise distribution, the introduction of a comprehensive strategy document, and the launch of the Student Ambassador Program.
+This report highlights the strides made by the AsyncAPI Marketing Working Group, including targeted campaigns, streamlined social media management with Buffer, impactful merchandise distribution, the development of a comprehensive strategy document, and the proposal of a Student Ambassador Program.
 We've also made strategic decisions, such as closing the online store, to optimize our budget for initiatives that deliver greater value to the community.

 Looking ahead, our focus will be on implementing the strategy document, fostering community growth, launching the Student Ambassador Program, and driving impactful promotions and partnerships.
 These efforts aim to strengthen the AsyncAPI ecosystem and create meaningful opportunities for collaboration and engagement.

 If you have any questions, suggestions, or ideas, please feel free to reach out to me on Slack [Atinuke (Bami) Kayode](https://asyncapi.slack.com/team/U070DE02VQX).